I. Introduction and Overview

 VII.
 Responsiveness to Allegations of Illegal Conditions

-During fiscal year 2000, the Special Litigation Section reviewed allegations of unlawful conditions of confinement in public facilities from a number of sources, including individuals who live at the facilities and their relatives, staff and ex-staff of facilities, advocates, concerned citizens, media reports, and referrals from within the Department and other federal agencies.
-The Section received approximately 7300 incoming citizen letters and 1000 incoming telephone complaints during the fiscal year.
+During fiscal year 2001, the Special Litigation Section reviewed allegations of unlawful conditions of confinement in public facilities from a number of sources, including individuals who live at the facilities and their relatives, staff and ex-staff of facilities, advocates, concerned citizens, media reports, and referrals from within the Department and other federal agencies.
+The Section received approximately 7700 incoming citizen letters and 1000 telephone complaints during the fiscal year.
 The majority of these citizen contacts related to CRIPA complaints.
-In addition, the Division responded to 30 CRIPA-related inquiries from Congress.
+In addition, the Division responded to over 17 CRIPA-related inquiries from Congress.

 The Section prioritized these allegations by focusing on facilities where allegations revealed systemic, serious deficiencies.
-In particular, with regard to mental health and mental retardation facilities and nursing homes, the Section focused on allegations of abuse and neglect; inadequate medical care, mental health treatment, and habilitation; misuse of restraints and seclusion; and failure to serve institutionalized persons in the most integrated setting appropriate to meet their needs as required by Title II of the Americans with Disabilities Act and its regulations, 42 U.S. C. ï½§ï½§ 12132 et seq.; 28 C.F.R. ï½§ 35.130(d).
-With regard to juvenile correctional facilities, the Section focused on allegations of abuse, inadequate mental health and medical care, and failure to provide adequate rehabilitation and education, including special education services.
-In jails and prisons, the Section placed emphasis on allegations of abuse, inadequate medical care and psychiatric services, and grossly unsanitary and other unsafe conditions.
+In particular, with regard to mental health and mental retardation facilities and nursing homes, the Section focused on allegations of abuse and neglect; adequacy of medical and mental health care; use of restraints and seclusion; and services to institutionalized persons in the most integrated setting appropriate to meet their needs as required by Title II of the Americans with Disabilities Act and its regulations, 42 U.S. C. ï½§ï½§ 12132 et seq.; 28 C.F.R. ï½§ 35.130(d).
+With regard to juvenile correctional facilities, the Section focused on allegations of abuse, adequacy of mental health and medical care, and provision of adequate rehabilitation and education, including special education services.
+In jails and prisons, the Section placed emphasis on allegations of abuse, sexual misconduct, adequacy of medical care and psychiatric services, and grossly unsanitary and other unsafe conditions.

 VIII.
 New CRIPA Investigations

-The Department initiated CRIPA investigations of nine institutions during the fiscal year.
+The Department initiated CRIPA investigations of eleven institutions during the fiscal year.
 These new investigations involved the following facilities:

 IX.
 Findings Letters

-The Department issued written findings of the results of its investigations, pursuant to Section 4 of CRIPA, 42 U.S.C. ï½§ 1997b, regarding six facilities:
+The Department issued written findings of the results of its investigations, pursuant to Section 4 of CRIPA, 42 U.S.C. ï½§ 1997b, regarding two facilities:

 X. Investigation Closures

-During the fiscal year, the Section closed investigations involving two facilities based on their voluntary correction of unlawful conditions:
+During the fiscal year, the Section closed investigations involving two facilities:

 XI.
 Technical Assistance